Feed Testing Program

 weeks, possibly longer at the peak of feed testing season this fall.

-Results will be sent to each producer via email or other requested method.
+Results will be sent to each producer via email unless requested otherwise.

 PCBFA staff members will be available to assist with interpreting results and